-Upon installation, to view the detailed timestamp of an image you will have to tap on the default time on the top right-hand corner and then it will switch to a more in-depth one.
+To view the most accurate timestamp of an image, you will have to tap on the default time on the top right-hand corner, and then it will switch to a more in-depth one.

 Instagram now showing Edit date